-Begin by reviewing your Family Planning Annual Report (FPAR) and other data to identify demographics-such as race, English language proficiency, age, sex, sexual orientation, national origin, and disability status-of your current clients.
+Begin by reviewing your Family Planning Annual Report (FPAR) and other data to identify demographics of your current clients, such as race, ethnicity, color, national origin, disability, sex, sexual orientation, gender identity, sex characteristics, age, marital status, income, geography, and including but not limited to individuals who belong to underserved communities.
+(For a full description of characteristics to consider, see CFR 59.6.)
 Then recruit Committee members who reflect these key demographics by recruiting your actual clients or by reaching out to youth groups, social service agencies, or other community organizations for assistance recruiting individuals with the same demographics as your clients.